jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

-# Techvolution: A New Philosophy
+# Techvolution: A New Philosophy - Start

 ---
-title: A New Philosophy - Act One
+title: A New Philosophy - Start
 lang: en-US
 <!-- description: Techvolution -->